Grants for artists and organizations

 - complete an interim and final report form provided by M-AAA.
 The online final report form summarizes grant-funded activities and accomplishments at the end of the project activity period or at the end of the period of support, whichever occurs first;

-- agree to acknowledge M-AAA and the NEA in all marketing and communications materials that specifically reference the project including printed, electronic materials and websites (program, catalogs, postcards, posters, newsletters, leaflets, publication, etc.) ;
+- agree to acknowledge Mid-America Arts Alliance and the National Endowment for the Arts in all marketing and communications materials that specifically reference the project including printed, electronic materials and websites (program, catalogs, postcards, posters, newsletters, leaflets, publication, etc.) ;

-- retain all records, receipts, and proof of expenses for a minimum of three years following the grant period and provide those documents to M-AAA or the NEA upon request; and
+- retain all records, receipts, and proof of expenses for a minimum of three years following the grant period and provide those documents to Mid-America Arts Alliance of the National Endowment for the Arts upon request; and

 - expend all funds between July 1, 2022 and on or by June 30, 2023.